sourcegraph/handbook/content/company-info-and-process/onboarding/index.md

 We welcome feedback about how we can improve our onboarding process for future new hires.
 Here are some of the ways we [collect onboarding feedback](../onboarding/onboarding-reviews.md).

 **Onboarding Feedback Milestones**

 [Onboarding Feedback Milestones](../onboarding/onboarding-feedback-milestones.md) help us to enhance new teammates’ performance and wellbeing.
 These milestones help managers gather insight about teammate’s progress and development, as well as support teammates in avoiding burnout, clarifying expectations, giving feedback on progress and stimulating confidence in new teammates during the first few months.

 We conduct milestone surveys via Lattice at the one month and three month mark.

 **One month check-in**

-People Ops sets upa 15 minute zoom meeting with each new hire at the 1-month mark to collect live feedback and address any questions or concerns.
+People Ops sets up a 15 minute zoom meeting with each new hire at the 1-month mark to collect live feedback and address any questions or concerns.

 **Onboarding survey**

 Surveys are conducted at the 3-month mark to collect feedback from all new teammates to make sure that their onboarding experience is properly equipping them with the support and resources necessary for them to be successful in their new role.

 Onboarding experience - Survey questions: